THE TALKRON HUNTER – PART 2

 MORE STORY DETAILS

 Yes, Beel takes a column to his historical Earth.
-Amy goes with others to meet the Talkron on another planet.
+Amy goes with others to confront the Talkron on another planet.

 There is the secretive Temple Guard and the closed-off Cordukes, all part warriors, part intelligence operatives of the Temple.
 They work for Amy.
 She works for the Grand Master Templar, or so it is believed.